snipsco/snipsmanager/docs/src/docs/installation.md

 Snips Skills is currently available on [Raspbian](https://www.raspberrypi.org/downloads/raspbian/), and will soon also be available on macOS.

+#### Snips Raspbian image

+Snips Skills is part of the [Snips Raspbian image](https://www.snips.ai/snips_raspbian_lite.zip).
+To install it:

+- Download the Snips Raspbian image
+- Flash it to an SD card (e.g. using [Etcher](https://etcher.io))
+- Insert the SD card in your Raspberry Pi and turn it on

 #### Debian package

 Snips Skills is available as an `apt-get` package.
 To install it, simply run: